archlinux/aur/README.md

 +----------+--------------------------------+
 ```

+_Git shortcuts._

-### Other
+### Executing non-git commands

 Other terminal commands can be executed with adding a `'#'` character before the command.
-It's necessary for non-git commands because the `god` executes all terminal inputs with `git`.
+It's necessary for non-git commands because the `god` executes all other terminal inputs with `git`.

 ```
 [god ~]$ # ps